raspberrypilearning/secure-messages/en/step_7.md

 --- /task ---

 --- task ---

-Test your code.
+**Test:** Click the **Run** button.

 You should see that any character in the alphabet is encrypted, but any other characters are left alone!

 ```
 Please enter a message: hi there!!